 Faculty, Staff and Student

-The University may provide short-term parking to faculty, staff and students with disabilities by offering temporary permits for parking in employee or student parking lots.
+The University may provide short-term parking to faculty, staff and students with disabilities by offering temporary parking permits in University Parking Facilities.

 To qualify for this program, you must present a state issued temporary disability parking permit to the University of Iowa Parking and Transportation Department.
 View process for disability parking placards through Iowa DOT